Thiès: Economy

 Thiès is best known for its tapestry-making industry, an exclusive factory having been set up in 1966, producing work designed by Senegal's top artists.
 The famous Birds of Paradise tapestry was manufactured in Thiès.
 The city also contains a polytechnic school, the University of Thiès.
+In the 1960s, French truck manufacturer Berliet had a small assembly plant here.

 Thiès is the transportation hub of a productive agricultural hinterland, producing rice, peanuts, manioc, millet, and fruit.
 The city is also a leading livestock-trading and meat-packing center.
 It has rail yards and repair shops, and aluminum phosphate deposits are worked at nearby Palo Dial and Taïba.
 The phosphate mined here is valuable as a fertiliser and is one of Senegal's largest exports.

 Today, Thiès is developing increasingly as an extension of the congested Cap-Vert Peninsula.
 It is attracting industrial investments (electrical and mechanical engineering) and there are plans to link it to Dakar by highway and commuter train.

 Other attractions in Thiès include a museum, an artisanal and crafts village and a few remains of old fortifications.